Cambodia country brief

 Australia entered into diplomatic relations with Cambodia over 60 years ago.
 Australia's strong support for the Cambodian Peace Process in the late 1980s and early 1990s, including our lead role in the United Nations Transitional Authority in Cambodia (1992-93), still resonates positively with Cambodians.
 Both countries are working closely to combat people smuggling and trafficking, child sex tourism, narcotics trafficking and terrorism.

 Australia maintains a strong commitment to Cambodia's development.
-This is reflected in our substantial Official Development Assistance (ODA) to Cambodia for which $97.2 million has been allocated for 2013-14.
+This is reflected in our substantial Official Development Assistance (ODA) to Cambodia.
 Through our ODA, we are working with Cambodia to improve productivity in agriculture, strengthen law and justice systems, health, and infrastructure.
 Australia also has a defence cooperation program with Cambodia.

 The bilateral relationship is supported by high-level exchanges between Australia and Cambodia.
 Most recently, during Cambodia's 2012 chairing of ASEAN/EAS, then Prime Minister the Hon Julia Gillard visited Cambodia in November, and then Minister for Trade and Competitiveness and Minister Assisting the Prime Minister on Asian Century Policy the Hon Craig Emerson visited Cambodia in August.
 Then Minister for Foreign Affairs, Senator the Hon Bob Carr, visited Cambodia from 24-27 March 2012 during his first overseas visit as Minister, and again in July to attend ASEAN-Australia Ministerial Meeting and the EAS Foreign Ministers Meeting.